jadzeidan/user-guides/bitbox01/eol-faqs.md

 ### I’m still confused, can I talk to someone?

-If you have any questions, please contact our support team at support@shiftcrypto.ch.
+If you have any questions, please  {% include contact-small.html %}
 We will still offer customer support to BitBox01 users after November 2020.